artainmo/web-development/frontend/CSS/README.md

 text-align can be used to position text relative to its parent HTML element.<br>
 color indicates the text color, background-color and background-image are self-explanatory.<br>
 opacity can be used to indicate the transparancy of the text.<br>
-!important can be used at end of declaration to automatically make it the most specific one (priority), but its use is considerd bad practice.

 ## Box model
 Defines set of properties that defines how much space an HTML element takes.<br>